JuergenGutsch/blog/_source/privacy.md

 comments: false
 ---

 This Blog uses **Google Analytics** to track the traffic of this web page.
 It also uses **Google Adsense** to display an add per page and to collect some money to cover the costs.
 I also use **Google Feedburner** to track the RSS feed usage as well.
-And I use **Disqus** to enable page and blog post comments.
+And I use **Utterances and GitHub** to enable page and blog post comments.

 All this third party tools are not directly embedded into the blog, but loaded via JavaScript.
 Except Feedburner which is an external link to the RSS feed.